rackerlabs/support-how-to/content/how-to/cloud-servers/resize-standard-and-general-purpose-servers/index.md

 8. Verify server resize and system integrity by remotely logging in.

-  **Warning** The verification step is your last chance to revert server resize.
-In this case, website availability isn't an indicator of success because Certain server processes might stop during verification.
+   **Warning**: The verification step is your last chance to revert the server resize.
+In this case, website availability isn't an indicator of      success because some server processes might stop during verification.

    With a Linux server, you can use Secure Shell (SSH) to connect to either the public or private IP address for the server and run the following    commands to verify the changes:

    `nproc`: Number of processors
    `df -h`: Hard disk usage
-   `free -m`: Available RAM memory
+   `free -m`: Available RAM

    **Note**: Servers booted from a Cloud Block Storage volume don't gain disk space after a resize.